tm5887375-dotcom/Theresa_Tinkerhub/README.md

 # Guessing Number Game
-### A Guessing Number Game is a simple interactive game where the computer randomly selects a number within a specified range (e.g., 1 to 100), and the player tries to guess it.
+### A Guessing Number Game is a simple interactive game where the computer randomly selects a number within a specified range (e.g., 1 to 100) within a time limit of 60 seconds, and the player tries to guess it.
 After each guess, the computer provides feedback such as "Too high," "Too low," or "Correct!"
-The game continues until the player guesses the correct number.
+The game continues until the player guessses right word or else it closes auyomatically after displaying the result.
 It’s a fun way to practice logic and problem-solving skills.
 ## Technologies Used
 ### Programming Language: JAVA
 ### GAMEPLAY FLOW